thanhtutzaw/facebook-ui/README.md

 :ballot_box_with_check: Allow users to view comments and liked users \
 :ballot_box_with_check: Allow users to update their profile by modifying their userName, bio, and profile pictures\
 :ballot_box_with_check: Creating new posts and Updating with customizable privacy \
-:ballot_box_with_check: Liking/commenting on existing posts, and sharing posts with others \
+:ballot_box_with_check: Liking/commenting on existing posts,comments and sharing posts with others \
 :ballot_box_with_check: Select and Delete Multiple Posts \
 :ballot_box_with_check: Users have the ability to save their favorite posts \
 :ballot_box_with_check: Implement media (photos and videos) upload functionality by leveraging the power of Firebase Cloud Storage \